thedotxyz/pihole-unbound/README.md

 dig @198.41.0.4 version.bind CH TXT +time=3
 ```

 If these tests fail, your ISP, router or firewall may be blocking or intercepting direct DNS traffic.
-Fix that before continuing.

 ## Install Pi-hole
 First install Pi-hole, using the official Pi-hole installer: